prowler-cloud/prowler/prowler/lib/persistence/README.md

 > export PROWLER_DB_CACHE_SIZE=1000
 ```

-The cache size is the number of items that will be stored in memory.
-The default value is 2000.
+The cache size is amount of memory in KiB that will be used.
+The default value is 2000 KiB.

 > What's the SQLite cache size?
-It's the number of items that will be stored in memory.
+The cache size refers to the amount of memory allocated for storing database pages in memory, which is used to reduce the need to read from the disk.
+The cache size can be configured using the PRAGMA cache_size command.

 ## Performance

 Although the performance is not the same that the original Python data structure, it is fast enough to be used.

 Have in count that Prowler is not a real-time application, so the performance is not the most important thing.

 After some tests, the performance is similar to the original Python data structure.